 When Malaysia imposed the initial Movement Control Order (MCO) from 18-31 March, I wasn’t very pressed because I figured it would all be okay again after those two weeks.
 Then there was an extension.
 And another one.
 Understandably, it was all for the greater good.
-Come May, everything was looking on the up and up, and so I went ahead and bought that flight ticket to LA for late August.
+Come May, everything was looking on the up and up, so I went ahead and bought that flight ticket to LA for late August.

 In case you’re wondering, I am very much aware that there are over 100,000 COVID-19-related deaths in America, and protests that are taking place at this moment (#BlackLivesMatter!).
-Even considering getting on an airplane during this global health crisis is insane enough, but let me share some of my reasons for doing it.
+Even considering getting on an aeroplane during this global health crisis is insane enough, but let me share some of my reasons for doing it.